 Sadly, not many people can achieve the related mood of perfect serenity.
 When they are young their eyes are on a distant horizon.
 When they grow older their memories play tricks with the past.

-But the present has an even greater compensation — if you know how to enjoy it.
+But if we allow ourselves the chance to reflect, the present has an even greater compensation — if you know how to enjoy it.

 That compensation is serenity.

 Serenity is a precious compound.
 But because it only exists in the present, it is fleeting.

 It’s hard to capture in the imagination.
 It is even more difficult to capture in daily motion.

 So I hope you’ll commit to joining me for a slower, deliberate approach amidst the knee-jerk reactionaries of the online world.

 Together, we’ll parse out what matters and what will make you a better leader.

 Thanks, and I’ll see you on the internet.